IBM/autopilot/README.md

 VITE_KUBERNETES_ENDPOINT=http://localhost:8001

 '''
 Autopilot can only run checks on worker nodes.
 If you would like the dashboard to filter and only display worker nodes, please set the following variable to the common prefix shared by all workers in the cluster.
 For example, if all worker nodes begin with wrk, set the variable to wrk.
+If no prefix is set all nodes will be displayed.
 This assumes that all workers in the cluster share the same prefix.
 '''
 VITE_WORKER_NODE_PREFIX=
 ```